viperleed/viperleed/doc/content/installation.rst

 parallelized compilation and execution with :term:`MPI`.
 To use the :term:`MPI` version of TensErLEED, you need to install an :term:`MPI` implementation as well as the :term:`MPI` compiler corresponding to your Fortran compiler.
-We recommend using Open MPI on Linux and MacOS.
+We recommend using Open MPI on Linux and macOS.
 The MPI compiler for :term:`gfortran` is :term:`mpifort`, for :term:`ifort`
 it is :term:`mpiifort`.